 In 1803, it was built by Martin Moncamp.
 In 1957, it was closed.
-Today, the Margarine Industries is located on the same site.
+Today, Margarine Industries is located on the same site.

 List Of Sugar Estates With No Chimneys Anymore

-Haute Rive, Bras D'Eau, Schoenfield, Stanley, Belle Rive Windmill, Roche Terre Windmill, Belle Vue Hannong Windmill, Belle Vue Maurel, California, Constance (La Gaité), Belle Roche (Quatres-Cocos), Bel Etang, Bel Ombre, Belle Rive, Réunion, Rose Belle and Chébel.
+Haute Rive, Bras D'Eau, Schoenfield, Stanley, La Laura, Belle Rive Windmill, Roche Terre Windmill, Belle Vue Hannong Windmill, Belle Vue Maurel, California, Constance (La Gaité), Belle Roche (Quatres-Cocos), Bel Etang, Bel Ombre, Belle Rive, Réunion, Rose Belle and Chébel.